rmolinari/thesis_1999/1999_thesis.typ

     <theorem6.1>
 ]

-This is generalized in @CDJF to obtain.
+This is generalized in @CDJF to obtain
 #theorem[
     Given a pseudojump operator $V$ such that $V^X notleqt X$ for all r.e. sets $X$, there exist incomparable r.e. sets $A$ and $B$ such that